ESTIMATING THE COST OF AN EXHIBITION STAND

 - Your average exhibition stand cost should be around 50% of your total exhibiting budget

 - The exhibition stand design cost should be roughly twice as much as the cost of your floor space

 Following these four rules will help you understand exactly how much your exhibition stand design should cost.

 HOW MUCH DOES AN EXHIBITION STAND COST?

 Something that we often get asked is how much an exhibition stands costs.
 And our answer has been the same for twenty years.
 It depends.

-There are lots of different factors to take into account to work out your average exhibition stand cost.
+There are many different factors to consider to work out your average exhibition stand cost.
 How many shows are you exhibiting at?
 What size is your stand space?
 How many open walls does your space have?
 What are your exhibiting aims and objectives?
 Do you have a product to showcase?